Patrick Sharp: Chicago Blackhawks

-Midway through the 2005–06 season, on December 5, 2005, Sharp was traded by the Flyers (along with Éric Meloche) to the Chicago Blackhawks in exchange for Matt Ellison and a third-round pick in the 2006 NHL Entry Draft.
+Midway through the 2005–06 season, on December 5, 2005, Sharp was traded by the Flyers (along with Éric Meloche) to the Chicago Blackhawks in exchange for Matt Ellison and a third-round pick in the 2006 NHL entry draft.
 He finished the season with a combined 31 points between the two teams.

-Sharp emerged with the Blackhawks in 2007–08, recording career-highs of 36 goals, 26 assists and 62 points.
-He led the Blackhawks in power play goals (9), shorthanded goals (7) and game-winning goals (7).
+Sharp emerged with the Blackhawks in 2007–08, recording career-highs of 36 goals, 26 assists and 62 points in 80 games.
+He led the Blackhawks in power play goals (nine), shorthanded goals (seven) and game-winning goals (seven).
 Near the half-way mark for the season, on January 17, 2008, Sharp signed a new, four-year contract with the Blackhawks lasting through to the end of the 2011–12 season.

 At the start of the 2008–09 season, on October 8, 2008, Sharp was named an alternate captain for the Blackhawks, along with Duncan Keith.
-Despite being limited by injuries, Sharp helped the Blackhawks form a highly offensive and young core led by second-year forwards Jonathan Toews, Patrick Kane and newly acquired defenceman Brian Campbell.
-He finished the season with 44 points in 61 games.
-He added 11 points in the 2009 playoffs as the Blackhawks were eliminated in the Western Conference Finals by the Detroit Red Wings.
+Despite being limited by injuries, Sharp helped the Blackhawks form a highly offensive and young core led by second-year forwards Patrick Kane, captain Jonathan Toews and newly acquired veteran defenceman Brian Campbell.
+He finished the season with 44 points (26 goals, 18 assists) in 61 games as the Blackhawks qualified for the playoffs for the first time since 2002.
+He added 11 points in the 2009 playoffs as the Blackhawks made a surprisingly deep playoff run by defeating the Calgary Flames in six games and Vancouver Canucks in six games in the first two round before they were eliminated in the Western Conference Finals in five games by the defending Stanley Cup champion Detroit Red Wings.

+Sharp played all 82 games for the Blackhawks in the 2009–10 season with 25 goals and 41 assists for 66 points recorded.

 On June 9, 2010, Sharp won the Stanley Cup with Chicago over the Philadelphia Flyers, his former team.
-He contributed 11 goals and 11 assists during Chicago's 2010 playoff run.
+He contributed 11 goals and 11 assists for 22 points in all 22 games during Chicago's 2010 playoff run.

+On January 30, 2011, Sharp was named the Most Valuable Player in the 2011 NHL All-Star Game, earning one goal and two assists in the game.
+On March 20, in a 2–1 win over the Phoenix Coyotes, Sharp collided with Coyotes' defenseman Rostislav Klesla, resulting in him missing the next seven games.
+Sharp ended the 2010–11 campaign playing in 74 games with a team leading 34 goals along with 37 assists for 71 points recorded.
+He also had five points (three goals and two assists) in all seven playoff games in the Blackhawks first round exit in the 2011 playoffs to the Presidents' Trophy-winning Vancouver Canucks.